-The Company provides a fair workplace, creating atmosphere of nondiscrimination and diversity among our staff, together with competitive remuneration and benefits, as well as a range of opportunities for career advancement based on employees' merits and performance.
+The Company provides a fair workplace, recognising contribution from our employees, together with competitive remuneration and benefits, as well as a range of opportunities for career advancement based on employees' merits and performance.
+The Company is committed to providing the benefit programmes to our employees it can reasonably afford.
 In relation to the Company's employment reward scheme, for those employees who performed well at work, they received discretionary bonus as financial incentives.
 Please refer to Paragraph 2.5.1(a) headed "Diversity and equal opportunities".